UMD-AOSC/DA_Tutorial/README.md

 Currently:

 Research Scientist
-NOAA Physical Sciences Laboratory (PSL) at the NOAA Earth Systems Research Laboratories (ESRL) in Boulder, CO, USA and
+NOAA Physical Sciences Laboratory (PSL) in Boulder, CO, USA
+and
 Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder

 (Formerly: Professor, University of Maryland College Park)